Debond-Protocol/Debond-Bank/README.md

 ```

 ## Workflow:

 1. first User / external contract selects the type of bond that is to be purchased by two types:

-        - Staking bonds allows users to earn principal interest in the form of DBIT at the time of issuance of the bonds.   user puts some amount of  WETH/ERC20 collateral to get similar amount of ERC20-Bonds and  some part of  DBIT
+        - Staking bonds allows users to earn principal interest in the form of DBIT at the time of issuance of the bonds.User puts some amount of WETH/ERC20 collateral to get similar amount of ERC20-Bonds and some part of DBIT.
         - DBIT that need to be minted is determined by the ([CDP formula value in USD]() * rateOfInterest).
         - and the given collateral is added into APM via APMRouter.

         based on whether the staking collateral is Debond Token and corresponding input collateral is WETH or other whitelisted tokens in pairs, you have the inferface of functions as follows:

         ```solidity
     function stakeForDbitBondWithEth(